 \section{Abstract}

-Predicting outcomes in external domains is challenging due to hidden confounders that influence both predictors and outcomes, complicating generalization under distribution shifts.
-Traditional methods often rely on stringent assumptions or overly conservative regularization, compromising estimation and predictive accuracy.
-Generative Invariance (GI) is a novel framework that facilitates predictions in unseen domains without requiring hyperparameter tuning or knowledge of specific distribution shifts.
-However, the available frequentist version of GI does not always enable identification and lacks uncertainty quantification for its predictions.
-This paper develops a Bayesian formulation that extends GI with well-calibrated external predictions and facilitates causal discovery.
-We present theoretical guarantees showing that prior distributions assign asymptotic meaning to the number of distinct datasets that could be observed.
-Simulations and an application case highlight the remarkable empirical coverage behavior of our approach, nearly unchanged when transitioning from low- to moderate-dimensional settings.
+Predicting outcomes in external domains is challenging due to hidden confounders that potentially influence both predictors and outcomes.
+Well-established methods frequently rely on stringent assumptions, explicit knowledge about the distribution shift across domains, or bias-inducing regularization schemes to enhance generalization.
+While recent developments in point prediction under hidden confounding attempt to mitigate these shortcomings, they generally do not provide principled uncertainty quantification.
+We introduce a Bayesian framework that yields well-calibrated predictive distributions across external domains, supports valid model inference, and achieves posterior contraction rates that improve as the number of observed datasets increases.
+Simulations and a medical application highlight the remarkable empirical coverage of our approach, nearly unchanged when transitioning from low- to moderate-dimensional settings.